nanoporetech/dorado/README.md

 This command will output both simplex and duplex reads.
 Duplex reads will have the `dx` tag set to `1` in the output BAM, simplex reads will have the `dx` tag set to `0`.

 Dorado duplex previously required a separate tool to perform duplex pair detection and read splitting, but this is now integrated into Dorado.

+Note that modified basecalling is not supported in duplex mode (yet).

 ### Alignment